Common Signs and Symptoms of Video Game Addiction

 The Need to Game More to Achieve the Same Results

-Similar to drug and alcohol addiction, over time, your body may develop a tolerance to video games.
+Similar to drug and alcohol addiction, over time, your brain may develop a tolerance to the dopamine hit you get from video games.
 That means that playing 30 to 40 minutes may have satisfied you before but now, you need to play for at least 60 minutes or more to achieve the same level of pleasure.
 This vicious cycle is similar to what drug and alcohol addicts experience.
 When a single dose no longer has the same effect, addicts have to consume more and more to achieve the same results.
 This is a dangerous game and puts addicts at a greater risk of overdosing.
 While you can’t overdose on playing video games, you may find yourself needing to play for hours on end just to feel the same level of pleasure you once did.

 Withdrawal Symptoms Associated with Gaming Addiction